 This section contains relevant information regarding regulatory colleges, boards or commissions established by statute or regulation associated with professional regulation and oversight.

-The following colleges have been delegated the authority under provincial legislation to govern the practice of their members in the public interest.
+The following health profession regulatory colleges have been delegated the authority under provincial legislation to govern the practice of their registrants in the public interest.
 Their mandate at all times is to serve and protect the public.

-The primary function of the colleges is to ensure their members are qualified, competent and following clearly defined standards of practice and ethics.
-All colleges administer processes for responding to complaints from patients and the public and for taking action when it appears one of their members is practising in a manner that is incompetent, unethical, illegal or impaired by alcohol, drugs or illness.
+The primary function of the colleges is to ensure their registrants are qualified, competent and following clearly defined standards of practice and ethics.
+All colleges administer processes for responding to complaints from patients and the public and for taking action when it appears one of their registrants is practising in a manner that is incompetent, unethical, illegal or impaired by alcohol, drugs or illness.

 - College of Chiropractors of British Columbia